Allium frigidum

 Allium frigidum is a species of flowering plant in the family Amaryllidaceae.
 It is endemic to Greece.

 Description

 Allium frigidum produces egg-shaped bulbs up to 25 mm long.
 Its scape is up to 30 cm tall, round in cross-section, erect, about 5 mm across.
-Its eaves are about the same length as the scape, 3 mm wide.
+Its leaves are about the same length as the scape, 3 mm wide.
 Umbel has up to 45 flowers, the pedicels unequal in length.
 Flowers are bell-shaped, pale yellow tinged with pink.
 Anthers are yellow, ovary green.